 HOUSE IN BLAIR ATHOLL

-Designed by Werner van der Meulen of Nico van der Meulen Architects, this double storey home boasts nearly 750 m² under roof and is surrounded by serenity and tranquility.
+Designed by Werner van der Meulen of Nico van der Meulen Architects, House in Blair Atholl, a double storey home boasts nearly 750 m² under roof and is surrounded by serenity and tranquility.

 Free from high boundary walls and electric fencing which is customary to most luxurious houses in Johannesburg, this design is different.
 With unrestricted views of the countryside, the expansiveness of this home is certain to catch your attention as you approach the house.